NBISweden/aMeta/README.md

     Bowtie2 index for full NCBI NT database: https://doi.org/10.17044/scilifelab.21070063 Bowtie2 index on pathogenic microbes of NCBI NT: https://doi.org/10.17044/scilifelab.21185887

 It can be very fast (a few hours for a sample with ~10 mln reads) if you have enough RAM.
-The KrakenUniq rule now uses `--preload-size`, which should make this step faster and possible to run on standard nodes in many cases.
-The preload size can be adjusted with `krakenuniq_preload_size` in `config.yaml`.
+From aMeta v1.2.0, the KrakenUniq rule uses `--preload-size 32G` by default instead of the full `--preload` behaviour used up to v1.1.0.
+This should make the KrakenUniq step easier to run on standard nodes in many cases.
+The `krakenuniq_preload_size` value controls the database chunk size, not the total memory used by the job, which can be substantially higher.
 Users with larger nodes can increase this value, while users with lower memory limits can reduce it.
+To use the original full preload behaviour, set `krakenuniq_preload_mode: "preload"` in `config.yaml`.
 For MALT, the recommended minimum remains ~200 GB RAM, ideally ~1 TB for large databases and datasets.
 We prioritise using large databases for more accurate metagenomic analysis.
 Alternatively, smaller databases can also be used which might speed up aMeta considerably, but very likely result in less accurate analysis (lower sensitivity and specificity).

 ### What should I do in case aMeta has stopped prematurely?